richardmiller-zz/BehatSpec/src/Extension/ErrorExtension/README.md

 Error Observers
 ---------------

 Observers can be registered for the errors to handle them in some way from another Behat extension.
+All the observes must implement `\RMiller\BehatSpec\Extension\ErrorExtension\Observer\ErrorObserver` interface and be tagged with `rmiller.error_listener` tag in the service configuration.

-These must implement the following interface:
+An snippet of source code from the interface that you need to implement:

 ```php
 namespace RMiller\BehatSpec\Extension\ErrorExtension\Observer;